This Easy Cranberry Sage Cauliflower Stuffing is an easy grain-free and healthy alternative to traditional stuffing. It's also paleo and whole 30.

 It's strangely quiet in the house.
 The gentle gurgling of the dishwasher and my dog's rhythmic breathing are the only noises cutting through the silence.
 I haven't been home alone in a good while.
 I'm conflicted between all the things I'd like to do.
 Having a good chunk of alone time feels unfamiliar.
 So much I want to do, yet I find myself utterly stuck as part of me just wants to lay on the couch and stare at the ceiling for a while.
 Alone time that doesn't demand anything of me is foreign.

 Since I became a parent, especially a parent of two kids 3 years apart, I started functioning on a different level.
 A level I never thought was possible pre-kids.
 It's being on all the time.
 I don't mean constantly doing things, I mean my radar is always on.

 I also realized I adapt relatively well to chaos, maybe even thrive on it subconsciously.
-In a way it drives and motivates me to keep moving to get things done.
+In a way, it drives and motivates me to keep moving to get things done.
 After all, that's what I know 95% of the time.

 This recipe was created on a day when things were nothing short of chaos.
-But I was determined to make it despite the madness around me, and hoped it would turn out as I had envisioned.
-Sure enough it did.
+But I was determined to make it despite the madness around me and hoped it would turn out as I had envisioned.
+Sure enough, it did.
 It's a simple recipe that can easily be made in the bustle of Thanksgiving.

-Can you use an alternative to onion?
+Can you use an alternative to onion for the cauliflower stuffing?

 Yes, but not but yes.
-The typical rule is to use 1/3 less if you’re using dried herbs, but I find the fresh herbs really add a certain earthiness and flavor to the stuffing that you may not get from dried herbs.
+The typical rule is to use ⅓ less if you’re using dried herbs, but I find the fresh herbs really add a certain earthiness and flavor to the stuffing that you may not get from dried herbs.
 But if you’re struggling to find fresh herbs, especially at the last moment, try to find quality dried herbs.

 Absolutely!
 If you’re going to feed a lot of people just double up on the recipe and make sure you’re using the largest pan available.